opentoken-io/opentoken/doc/api/self-discovery.md

 Self Discovery
 ==============

 The entire API for OpenToken is self-describing because it is a Hypermedia (REST level 3) service.
 The starting point for all requests is the self-discovery endpoint.
 As is typical, our self-discovery endpoint is at the root.
-It returns link relations to other services that are exposed to the client.
+It returns link relations to other services available to the client.

 Examples below are [simplified and formatted](example-formatting.md) for clarity.
 Link headers are discussed in depth [separately][Links].